tiefenb/staticstore/README.md

 /*
-	initialize your db. by default in './staticstore' you can change this default-path by adding you own as paramater like store.initdb('own-path');
+	initialize your db. by default in './staticstore' you can change this default-path by adding you own as paramater like store.initdb('/root/staticstore');
 */
 store.initdb();